 Turkey is the biggest refugee hosting country in the world.

-When compared with European Union (EU) countries, the United Kingdom (UK) ranks fourteenth in terms of the number of asylum applications per capita.
+When compared with European Union (EU) countries, the United Kingdom (UK) ranks 14th in terms of the number of asylum applications per capita.

 In the year ending March 2019 (before the pandemic) the UK received 39,840 applications for asylum, compared with: